-Of the total outstanding balance of long-term debt of the Metropolis as at 31st March, 2020, which amounted to \(\frac{\pmathbf{F}}{7},834,934\) million, 13.79 per cent. represented debt incurred by loans from the Japanese Government or entities related to the Japanese Government (such as loans from the Japanese Government's Fiscal Loan Fund and loans extended by Japan Post Co., Ltd. ("Japan Post") and Japan Finance Organization for Municipalities) and 86.2 per cent. represented debt incurred by loans from financial institutions and the issue of bonds.
-These figures exclude long-term debt issued during the annual account consolidation period (April to May 2020).
+Of the total outstanding balance of long-term debt of the Metropolis as at 31st March, 2020, which amounted to ¥7,881,354 million, 13.7 per cent. represented debt incurred by loans from the Japanese Government or entities related to the Japanese Government (such as loans from the Japanese Government's Fiscal Loan Fund and loans extended by Japan Post Co., Ltd. ("Japan Post") and Japan Finance Organization for Municipalities) and 86.3 per cent. represented debt incurred by loans from financial institutions and the issue of bonds.

-Of the total outstanding balance of long-term debt of the Metropolis as at 31st March, 2019, which amounted to \(\frac{4}{8}\),238,024 million, 13.81 per cent. represented debt incurred by loans from the Japanese Government or entities related to the Japanese Government (such as loans from the Japanese Government's Fiscal Loan Fund and loans extended by Japan Post and Japan Finance Organization for Municipalities) and 86.2 per cent. represented debt incurred by loans from financial institutions and the issue of bonds.
-Of this 86.2 per cent., 3.7 per cent. represented debt incurred by loans from financial institutions and 82.5 per cent. represented debt incurred by the issue of bonds.
+Of the total outstanding balance of long-term debt of the Metropolis as at 31st March, 2019, which amounted to \$8,238,024 million, 13.81 per cent. represented debt incurred by loans from the Japanese Government or entities related to the Japanese Government (such as loans from the Japanese Government's Fiscal Loan Fund and loans extended by Japan Post and Japan Finance Organization for Municipalities) and 86.2 per cent. represented debt incurred by loans from financial institutions and the issue of bonds.
+Of this 86.2 per cent., 3.7 per cent. represented debt incurred by loans from financial institutions and 82.5 per cent. represented by the issue of bonds.

-Of the total balance of debt incurred by the issue of bonds which were outstanding as at 31st March, 2018, 89.6 per cent. represented debt incurred by the issue of bonds by way of public offering in Japan, 0.3 per cent. represented debt incurred by the issue of bonds by private placement in Japan with financial institutions and 10.0 per cent. represented debt incurred by the issue of bonds outside Japan.
+Of the total balance of debt incurred by the issue of bonds which were outstanding as at 31st March, 2018, 89.6 per cent. represented debt incurred by the issue of bonds by way of public offering in Japan, 0.3 per cent. represented debt incurred by the issue of bonds by private placement in Japan with financial institutions and 10.0 per cent. represented debt incurred by the issue of bonds which were outstanding as at 31st March, 2019, 89.8 per cent. represented debt incurred by the issue of bonds by way of public offering in Japan.
 Of the total balance of debt incurred by the issue of bonds which were outstanding as at 31st March, 2019, 89.8 per cent. represented debt incurred by the issue of bonds by way of public offering in Japan, 0.3 per cent. represented debt incurred by the issue of bonds by private placement in Japan with financial institutions and 9.8 per cent. represented debt incurred by the issue of bonds outside Japan.

-For the fiscal year 2020, the Metropolis plans to raise approximately \(\pm\)600 billion in the aggregate through bond offerings consisting of approximately \(\pm\)350 billion of 10-year bonds, approximately \(\pm\)150 billion of foreign debt, approximately \(\pm\)60 billion of medium-term bonds with three to seven year maturities and super long-term bonds with 20 to 30 year maturities, approximately \(\pm\)30 billion of green bonds, the proceeds of which it expects to use for certain "green" projects, and approximately \(\pm\)10 billion of bonds that may be issued at various times during the fiscal year and with various maturities.
+For the fiscal year 2021, the Metropolis plans to raise approximately ¥850 billion in the aggregate through bond offerings consisting of approximately ¥420 billion of 10-year bonds, approximately ¥200 billion of foreign debt, approximately ¥40 billion of medium-term bonds with three to seven year maturities and super long-term bonds with 20 to 30 year maturities, approximately ¥40 billion of green bonds, the proceeds of which it expects to use for certain "green" projects, approximately ¥60 billion of social bonds, the proceeds of which it expects to use for certain "social" projects, and approximately ¥90 billion of bonds that may be issued at various times during the fiscal year and with various maturities.
 This issuance plan may be amended from time to time in accordance with funding needs, market conditions and other circumstances.